-When the Marylebone Cricket Club led by Hon Freddie Calthorpe visited the Carribean in 1929-30, Achong turned out for Trinidad.
+When the Marylebone Cricket Club led by Hon Freddie Calthorpe visited the Caribbean in 1929-30, Achong turned out for Trinidad.
 The island side played twice against the reasonably strong English team, winning the first match and losing a closely fought second game.
-Achong impressed with four for 43 and three for 49 in the win, his wickets including the prize scalps of Patsy Hendren and Les Ames.
+Achong impressed with 4 for 43 and 3 for 49 in the win, his wickets including the prize scalps of Patsy Hendren and Les Ames.

-He continued to play in the regional games with distinction, capturing ten wickets in the final of the Inter-Colonial Tournament against British Guiana in 1931-32.
+He continued to play in the regional games with distinction, capturing 10 wickets in the final of the Inter-Colonial Tournament against British Guiana in 1931-32.
 The performances earned him his place in the tour to England in 1933.
-He did pick up a second innings five-for, bowling West Indies to victory against MCC at Lord’s –dismissing Hendren yet another time.
-There was another haul of eight wickets against the Minor Counties.
-However, in the Test matches, he once again returned rather ordinary performances.
-True, the Robbins incident did take place during the Test at Manchester, but in the three matches, he managed just five wickets at 47.40.
+He did pick up a second innings five-for, bowling West Indies to victory against MCC at Lord’s — dismissing Hendren yet another time.
+There was another haul of 8 wickets against Minor Counties.
+However, in the Tests, he once again returned rather ordinary performances.
+True, the Robins incident did take place during the Test at Old Trafford, but in the 3 matches, he managed just 5 wickets at 47.40.

 The tour was successful in another respect.
 He got married during the visit.
 And in August he was signed by Rochdale in the Lancashire League for the 1934 season.
 Interestingly, Rochdale had been negotiating with none other than the great Don Bradman for the position of the overseas professional.
 They signed the West Indian spinner only after the Australian legend could not commit his availability.

 It started a long association.
 Achong played in the Lancashire League until 1951, capturing more than 1,000 wickets.